-Long sleeping is an uncommon sleep finding or disorder characterized by the body’s inclination on remaining asleep for longer periods of time than would otherwise be deemed typical.
-This often results in 10 to 12 hours of sleep each night for people with the findings, with less than that leaves them feeling unrefreshed and sleepy throughout the day.
+Long sleeping is an uncommon sleep finding or disorder characterized by the body’s inclination to remain asleep for longer periods of time than would otherwise be deemed typical.
+This often results in 10 to 12 hours of sleep each night for people with the disorder.
+Less than that leaves them feeling unrefreshed and sleepy throughout the day.

-The disorder often begins in childhood, and last throughout the subject’s life.
+The disorder often begins in childhood and lasts throughout the subject’s life.
 The sleep itself is very normal and deep.
 The disorder has not been connected to any genetic traits, medical conditions or psychological issues, and remains a relative mystery.

-Long sleeping has been found in approximately 2% of the population, with men at a slightly higher rate of having it than women.
-It may be difficult to first detect in children, as they routinely sleep more than adults, and are often not given free reign to sleep in as long as desired.
-Allowing a child to sleep in on weekends and measuring the time slept could be a good indication of the presence of this disorder, if it surpasses 10-12 hours.
+Long sleeping has been found in approximately 2 percent of the population, with men at a slightly higher rate of having it than women.
+It may be difficult to detect in children because they routinely sleep more than adults and are often not given free reign to sleep in as long as desired.
+Allowing a child to sleep in on weekends and measuring the time slept could be a good indication of the presence of this disorder (if it surpasses 10 to 12 hours).

-By contrast short sleepers are people who generally sleep less than 6 or 7 hours per night.
-They often have difficulty sleeping ‘the average’ amount of sleep.
+Short sleepers are people who generally sleep less than 6 or 7 hours per night.
+They often have difficulty getting an average amount of sleep.
 Short sleepers feel refreshed and generally do not experience daytime sleepiness with this decreased amount of sleep.

-A link has been found connecting long sleeping with introverted personality types, which may have to do with the release or lack thereof of certain chemicals in the brain, but no conclusive evidence has been found, nor is there a cure.
-Long sleepers are advised not to fight the disorder, as it may lead to the development of other sleeping disorders or medical issues, but to instead live within its constraints as well as is possible under their circumstance, and achieve the most sleep that they possibly can without neglecting other aspects of their lives.
+A link has been found connecting long sleeping with introverted personality types, which may have to do with the release or lack thereof of certain chemicals in the brain.
+No conclusive evidence has been found, nor is there a cure.
+Long sleepers are advised not to fight the disorder, as it may lead to the development of other sleeping disorders or medical issues.
+Instead, they should try to live within its constraints as well as they can.
+This means achieving as much sleep as possible without neglecting other aspects of their lives.

-The possibility exists that the disorder could be caused by depression or another medical condition, and if it has only recently started, then this is likely the case.
-In these situations, being examined by a doctor, and having a thorough check of your medical and sleep history performed may root out the problem.
-In these cases you may be asked to perform an overnight sleep study, or polysomnogram, to have any other sleep disorders uncovered if they exist.
-In most cases, maintaining a sleep diary will be enough for the doctor to make a diagnosis in your case.
+The disorder could be caused by depression or another medical condition.
+If it has only recently started, this is likely the case.
+In these situations, medical examinations, as well as a thorough check of your medical and sleep history may root out the problem.
+Maintaining a sleep diary will often be enough for the doctor to make a diagnosis, although you may be asked to perform an overnight sleep study, or polysomnogram, to have any other sleep disorders uncovered.

-If the long sleeping is being caused by another issue, that issue should be resolved as soon as possible, at which point the offending long sleeping should dissipate.
-If the long sleeping is the cause of natural biological circadian rhythm, possible treatments are unknown, and since the level of sleep is of high quality, it is recommended to incorporate the long sleeping into the daily routine as best as possible.
-Attempting to avoid long sleeping, or staying aggressively awake could lead to other sleeping disorders such as a non-24-hour sleep-wake rhythm disorder, which are far more damaging to social relationships and professional careers than a couple of lost hours of awake time each day.
+If the long sleeping is being caused by another issue, that issue should be resolved as soon as possible to see results quickly.
+If the long sleeping is the cause of natural biological circadian rhythm, possible treatments are unknown.
+Since the level of sleep is of high quality, it is recommended to incorporate the long sleeping into the daily routine as best as possible.
+Attempting to avoid long sleeping, or staying aggressively awake could lead to other sleeping disorders.
+The 24-hour sleep-wake rhythm disorder is one example.
+This disorder is far more damaging to social relationships and professional careers than a couple of lost hours of awake time each day.